The English Faculty consists of English, Media Studies, Drama and Theatre Studies

 The English Faculty believes in the concept of excellence for all and provides an English curriculum which offers all learners with the opportunity to develop their own unique talents and realise their full potential.

 - To develop their speaking and listening skills through the use of language in a wide variety of situations and contexts.

 - To develop their reading skills and encourage an awareness of the value of text (both literary and non-literary) and its influence on the individual, giving them enjoyment of a wide range of texts and other stimulus materials and therefore access to the whole curriculum.

 - To develop their writing skills and give them the opportunity to write for real purposes so that they understand that there are different forms of writing for different purposes and audiences, and that they can only communicate effectively through the accuracy, structure and clarity of the written word.

-- To prepare our students for the challenges of external examinations: GCSE English, GCSE English and English Literature, A Level English Literature and A Level English Language.
+- To prepare our students for the challenges of external examinations: GCSE English Language and GCSE English Literature, A-Level English Literature and A-Level English Language.

 Accommodation and Resources